cascade-gmbh/cascade-public-monorepo/README.md

 This repo is also intended to be used as template/example for complex CI/CD projects.

 ---

+_Disclaimer: This is work in progress, I will move our internal projects one by one to this repo, but it will take time as they have to be heavily restructured.
+The following is the description of the target state, completed projects will be indicated with a flag:_

 [**Cascade::Metal**](components/metal) - Compiler generator library for domain specific languages (DSL) using attributed grammars directly in C++23 sourcecode.
 Dependencies: C++23, [Cascade Coco/R](https://github.com/cascade-gmbh/cocor) (executables).